Walking or Biking

 At the intersection of Main & Sharp Street (Rt.
 674), satisfy your sweet tooth at Sweet Cheeks or grab a bite to eat at Java Rock.
 Don't forget to pick up a treat for your favorite pet at Cricket's Pet Supply!

-Take a left onto Sharp Street and visit Fresh Start Food & Garden featuring local produce and meats, plants, baked goods, specialty groceries, gifts, and more.
+Take a left onto Sharp Street and visit Fresh Start Food & Garden featuring local produce and meats, plants, baked goods, specialty groceries, deli, gifts, and more.
 Next stop, Hickory Stick, a delightfully unique boutique with gifts, women's apparel, jewelry, bath, body, and home accessories all with a nautical flair.

 At the intersection of Chesapeake Avenue & Sharp Street is Waterman’s Crab House Restaurant & Dock Bar.
 Interested in a relaxing cruise on the Bay?
 The home dock of Blue Crab Chesapeake Charters is here as well!